-The Sixth Health Disparities Conference features lectures by individuals who are making significant contributions to improving healthcare access and to empowering vulnerable populations and marginalized communities.
+The Eighth Health Disparities Conference features lectures by individuals who are making significant contributions to improving healthcare access and to empowering vulnerable populations and marginalized communities.

 This conference will allow participants to review and learn strategies focused on achieving health equity through access to care, prevention and treatment of major chronic diseases.
-Special session presentations will address clinical, scientific, academic, and public health intervention that improve outcomes and eliminate health disparities through treatment, advocacy, and policy development.
-Further, this conference provides learning sessions to review and develop skills, techniques and approaches, which influence outcomes through interdisciplinary comprehensive healthcare provider models.
+Special session presentations will address interprofessional models of clinical, scientific, academic, and public health interventions that improve outcomes and eliminate health disparities and achieve health equity through treatment, advocacy, and policy development.

 At the end of the conference, participants should be able to: